obsproject/rfcs/text/0039-service-overhaul.md

 If a certain protocol is not available, the plugin will not register the service if the service doesn't use another protocol.
 If it does, the missing protocol will not be shown.
 [Thanks to RFC 45](https://github.com/tytan652/rfcs/blob/protocol_api/text/0045-protocols-in-outputs-api.md).

-The notion of maximum and recommended shall be distinguished.
-Maximum, supported resolutions, recommended settings will be ignorable with their respective checkboxes.

 Those services should have no specific behavior like ingest management.

 But can list with which codec they are compatible if needed.
 [Thanks to RFC 45](https://github.com/tytan652/rfcs/blob/protocol_api/text/0045-protocols-in-outputs-api.md)